 Scrap Ribbon Tree Ornaments

-1. Show children how to tie the scraps of ribbon down the stick.
-I’ve found that wide ribbons, tied into loose knots give the best coverage.
+After gathering supplies, show children how to tie the scraps of ribbon down the twig or cinnamon stick.
+I’ve found that wide ribbons, tied into loose knots, give the best coverage.
 For best results, bunch the ribbons close together.
 The ribbons will bend and slightly overlap.
 Gently tug them into place until you are satisfied with their placement.

 Scrap Ribbon Tree Ornaments are beautifully rustic and simple.
-They make a great gift for teachers and look especially cute dangling from the Christmas tree or a jar of homemade hot chocolate mix!
+They look especially cute dangling from the Christmas tree or a jar of homemade hot chocolate mix!